Home > breakingnews

 Beginning Jan.
 1, 2021, through Dec.
 31, 2021, only, any member of a public body would be permitted to meet electronically due to the following: military duty (current law); medical condition defined as an illness, injury, disability, or other health-related condition; or statewide or local state of emergency or state of disaster declared that would risk the personal health/safety of the public or members of the public body.

-Additionally, PA 228 requires any member of the public body—other than a member participating remotely due to military duty—attending a public meeting remotely after Dec.
-31, 2020, to declare, and be included in the meeting minutes, that the member is attending remotely and the physical location (county, municipality, and state) from which they are participating remotely.
+Additionally, PA 228 requires any member of the public body—other than a member participating remotely due to military duty—attending a public meeting remotely to declare, and be included in the meeting minutes, that the member is attending remotely and the physical location (county, municipality, and state) from which they are participating remotely.

-State Supreme Court rules governor's executive orders 'of no continuing legal effect'; MDHHS issues REVISED emergency order—restores capacity restrictions, face covering requirements for government offices, businesses, and more
+MDHHS emergency order restores capacity restrictions, face covering requirements for government offices, businesses, and more

-However, a revised "Gathering Prohibition and Face Covering Order" emergency order was issued on Oct.
-9 under MCL 333.2253, by the Michigan Department of Health and Human Services (MDHHS) that requires government offices, as well as businesses, schools and other operations to prohibit indoor gatherings of any kind unless they require those individuals, including employees, to wear face coverings.
+The "Gathering Prohibition and Face Covering Order" emergency order issued under MCL 333.2253 by the Michigan Department of Health and Human Services (MDHHS) requires government offices, as well as businesses, schools and other operations to prohibit indoor gatherings of any kind unless they require those individuals, including employees, to wear face coverings.
 Compared to MDHHS's initial emergency order, new provisions also provide for capacity limits in businesses, as well as libraries and museums, added protections for workers, and requirements for contact tracing.
 Note that Region 6, encompassing 17 northern Michigan counties, are exempt from certain requirements in the order.
 The order has the force of law and includes the following: